 As she was explaining all this I pretended to listen as if I had never heard it before, when in reality I was thinking “why can’t these people keep these doors locked so that Brian can’t get out and cause me all this trouble?
 I promised Mrs. Brown that I’d find her son and return him soon.
 As I walked out the front door Mrs. Brown said, “God bless you for being so kind and understanding.”

 With that I felt the first pangs of guilt; I was being neither kind nor understanding.
 I was only doing a very good job of hiding my true feelings.
 Here was an obviously distraught mother putting all of her faith and trust in me to bring her handicapped son home safe and sound and I was only concerned with how I was being inconvenienced.

 As I drove around the neighborhood looking for Brian I started to think about how Mr. and Mrs. Brown must have to live their lives.
-They were virtual prisoners in their own home, having to keep special locks on all the doors and windows so that Brian can’t get out.
-It must have been real hard for them to find someone wiling to watch Brian while they get a night out together.
+They were virtual prisoners in their own home, having to keep special locks on all the doors and windows so that Brian couldn’t get out.
+It must have been really hard for them to find someone willing to watch Brian while they get a night out together.